Carrbridge Packhorse Bridge

-Carrbridge Packhorse Bridge, also known as Coffin Bridge, is a bridge in the village of Carrbridge in the Highlands of Scotland.
+Carrbridge Packhorse Bridge, also known as Coffin Bridge, is a historic packhorse bridge in the village of Carrbridge, in the Scottish Highlands.
 The bridge was built in 1717 to allow funeral processions to reach Duthil Church by crossing the River Dulnain.
 The parapets were washed away in the 19th century.
 In 1971 the bridge became a Category B listed building.
 It has become a popular tourist attraction.